Active vs. Passive Investing: Which Is Best?

 What is an example of active and passive investing?

-Active investing involves timing the market, and waiting for price drops to invest in a single company stock or fund.
-Another is choosing to invest in an actively managed mutual fund that aims to beat a market index.
+Active investing involves timing the market and waiting for price drops to invest in a single stock or fund.
+Or investing in an actively managed mutual fund that aims to beat a market index.

-Passive investing is choosing an index fund for your retirement accounts.
-Or simply choosing a portfolio of passive ETFs or index funds, and setting up a recurring investment each month.
+Passive investing is choosing an index fund or passive ETFs and setting up a recurring investment each month.

 Erika Photo